Your Company is Losing Money to

-Your systems were built for consistency.
-That mismatch is costing you: energy drains, idea flow slows, and high-impact contributors disengage.
+That mismatch is expensive: energy drains, idea flow slows, and high-impact contributors disengage.
+You lose talent and impact.

 Schedule a Strategy Call

-1. First, they experience system friction earlier and more intensely.
+1. First, they act as canaries in the coal mine, so to speak, because they experience system friction earlier and more intensely.

 When expectations are vague, meetings are chaotic, feedback is personality-driven, or social rules are unspoken, they feel the tax first.
-That makes them your most accurate sensors of structural weakness.
+That makes them your most accurate sensors of structural weakness, which you can then address before it becomes a larger problem.

 1. Second, they are disproportionately represented in high-complexity, high-impact roles, especially in innovation, analysis, strategy, and creative problem-solving.
 Many of the minds you rely on most do not sit inside a narrow cognitive band.